ITISFoundation/mmux_vite/flaskapi/tests/implementation instructions/phase2_core_api_endpoint_tests.md

 ## Context

-The MMUX Flask API contains various endpoints defined in `flask_workflows.py`.
-This phase focuses on testing these endpoints for correct functionality, response formats, and status codes.
-All endpoints are now part of the `osparc` blueprint.

-## Test File Path

-`tests/test_flask_workflows_endpoints.py`
+The MMUX Flask API is structured with a main entrypoint file `main.py`, a package `mmux_flaskapi` with various utility modules as well as blueprints for the different sub-parts of the application.

 ## Blueprint Context